MontiCore/monticore/docs/BestPractices-Language-Design.md

     * `IE extends E implements I = "something";`
     * Advantage: does work in combination with inheritance of extension rule
     * Disadvantage: cloning of RHS of the extension rule can produce inconsistencies if `E` is changed
-    * Can be used if it is assured that this rule is adjusted whenever `E` is changed, e.g. by assuming that `E` is not modified at all
+    * Can be used if it is assured that this rule is adjusted whenever `E` is changed, e.g., by assuming that `E` is not modified at all
 3. Embedding through implementing extension point rule and providing extension on right-hand side:
     * `IE implements I = E;`
     * Advantage: does work in combination with inheritance of extension rule